tldr-pages/tldr/pages/common/more.md

 # more

-> Interactively read a file, allowing scrolling and search.
+> Interactively display a file, allowing scrolling and searching.
 > See also: `less`.
 > More information: <https://manned.org/more.1p>.